molily/molily.de/_posts/2019-02-03-testing-angular.md

 On the console, the object representation may show `name: 'Sailor Moon'` instead of `name: 'Usagi Tsukino'`.

 One way to prevent this confusion is to create a snapshot of the object.
-The JSON string representation.
+You convert the object to a JSON string:

 ```typescript
 const exampleObject = { name: 'Usagi Tsukino' };